 When an aging adult exercises regularly, it stimulates the production of endorphins and neurotransmitters that help boost his/her mood.
 With more and more seniors suffering from mood swings, regular workouts can be best for them to be happy during the day.

 On the other hand, exercises also help manage anxiety and depression in older adults and make them feel good about themselves.
 It helps improve their confidence and self-esteem as a result.

-If you or the elderly person you are helping suffers from chronic pain or other physical problems, they should opt for low-impact workouts such as swimming, yoga, fishing, golfing, water aerobics, and strength training with very light dumbbells or water bottles.
+If you or the elderly person you are helping suffers from chronic pain or other physical problems, they should opt for low-impact workouts such as swimming, bed yoga or wheelchair yoga, fishing, golfing, water aerobics, and strength training with very light dumbbells or water bottles.